 The anti-aging industry is a multi-billion dollar industry.
 Increasingly, more men (particularly in Silicon Valley) are opting for cosmetic surgery as a means of staying competitive and seemingly young.
 As technology advances, procedures like Botox injections have become mainstream and more luxurious beauty treatments like micro-blading and eyelash extensions are part of every-day wear—no longer just for the wealthy or special occasions.
+If you are looking for a more vibrant and younger appearance, click here to find a a reputable cosmetic surgery clinic.

 However, it’s important to re-visit more traditional means of not just anti-aging, but of holistic well-being.
 Many Americans have adopted habits that are aging them faster.
 The good news is that many of these anti aging habits are reversible.
 It takes just a few weeks to form a new habit, for better or worse.
 Here are some of the worst habits to start breaking today: